jcbwlkr/campaign-journal/_posts/2013-12-07-bridge-slaying.markdown

 Convinced the town council that they needed to destroy the bridge.

-Set out towards the bridge.
+Set out towards the bridge. {{ gerbert }} stays behind to commune with the town's druid.

 Got to the road at the base of the keep.
 Decided not to go in.